Portfolio-Projects42/front-end-projects/docs-projects/blog/introducing-modern-web/index.md

 ## Progressive web apps

-When we talk about modern web apps, we also talk about _progressive_ web apps (PWA).
+When we talk about WebDevHub apps, we also talk about _progressive_ web apps (PWA).
 PWAs are a great way to provide an engaging and user-friendly experience for your user, by allowing your app to work offline, and being able to install your web app on the user's home screen, among many other benefits.

 Unfortunately, service workers are close to rocket science, and implementing PWA features isn't always as straightforward as it could be.
 That's why we'll provide technical guides and tools to make your life as a developer easier.